 So, it can be a challenge to figure out in advance what she’ll want to eat to avoid expensive food waste.

-We do have some things working in our favour to knock this challenge out of the park.
+We do have some things working in our favor to knock this challenge out of the park.

-First, we're spoiled and get fed at the in-laws twice a week.
-Usually we get to take home leftovers for lunch too.
-So, we have less meals to cover with our budget than most families.
+First, we’re spoiled and get fed at the in-laws twice a week.
+Usually, we get to take home leftovers for lunch too.
+So, we have fewer meals to cover our budget than most families.